 - Students are required to maintain some sort of repository notebook.
 It doubles as an organizational tool and a review device for upcoming exams.
 Stored within should be the shower of assignments, worksheets, hand-outs, and lecture notes pouring from the instructor's arsenal of education.
 Keep everything.
 The notebooks will be checked periodically.
 Naturally, any lack of content (big or little) would adversely affect the grade.
 Neatness and organization are also important considerations.

 - Near the beginning of each week, students should consider copying weekly lesson plans from the Website (perhaps into their notebook or planner) for future reference.
-The instructor makes a point of not only stating clearly the learning target at the outset of each day, but keeping the class posted regarding the approaching schedule for the next 4-5 days, as well.
+The instructor makes a point of not only stating clearly the learning target at the outset of each class period, but keeping students posted regarding the approaching schedule for the next 4-5 days, as well.
 When absences of 1-2 days duration occur, students are expected to refer to this information rather than ask the instructor about what happened yesterday or what is scheduled for tomorrow.
 Do not pester the instructor for this information.
 In cases of extended absences over several days, consultation with the instructor is probably a smart idea.